veritas-sot/miniApps/docs/miniApps/kobold.rst

         --template TEMPLATE  template to use to update value --dry-run            print updates only

-If you do not specify a job, all jobs in the file will be executed.
+If you do not specify a job, all jobs will be executed.
 The directory ./kobold/transforms contains some examples.
 The structure of the configuration is similar to that of the update.